cloudsimplus/cloudsimplus/docs/javadocs/org/cloudsimplus/faultinjection/HostFaultInjection.rst

 generateHostFault
 ^^^^^^^^^^^^^^^^^

-.. java:method:: public void generateHostFault(Host host, long numberOfPesToFail)
+.. java:method:: public void generateHostFault(Host host, int numberOfPesToFail)
    :outertype: HostFaultInjection

    Generates a fault for a given number of random PEs of a Host.